-South Florida Bicycle Accident Injuries
+Florida Bicycle Accident Injury Lawyers

 With year-round good weather, riding a bicycle is a popular activity and method of transportation in South Florida.
 Although many bicyclists take great care when riding, including making sure their bike is in good condition and wearing appropriate protective equipment (especially helmets), the sad reality is that bicycle riders face serious risks of accident and injury on the street and roads of Broward and Palm Beach County.
 A bicycle accident can occur due to a defective bike, poor road conditions (such as broken pavement, potholes, or sinkholes), or most frequently due to careless and reckless motorists who fail to take due care when driving around bicyclists.
 Our Florida bicycle accident injury lawyers can help.

 When you or a family member have been involved in a bicycle accident caused by someone else’s negligence, you likely have suffered serious injuries.
 You may be entitled to hold those legally responsible for your accident and injuries accountable to provide you with compensation for the damages you’ve suffered as a result of your injuries, including medical bills, lost wages, and pain and suffering.
 Pursuing a bicycle accident claim can be a complex and time-consuming task; the insurance companies will use their vast resources to avoid paying you the full and fair compensation you deserve.
 After suffering injuries in a bicycle accident, you need aggressive legal representation who can help you secure maximum financial recovery.
 Contact the Broward and Palm Beach County bicycle accident attorneys at Gonzalez & Cartwright, P.A. today to schedule a case evaluation to learn more about your legal rights and options.